Krapar - Գրաբար - Classical Armenian

 5. Used (and declined) as a substantive.

-6. Used with an noun in the genitive case, in which the noun acts as a “genitive subject”, whereby the participle (in the singular -եալ form) with singular copula (linking verb) takes an accusative object.
+6. Used with a noun in the genitive case, in which the noun acts as a “genitive subject”, whereby the participle (in the singular -եալ form) takes an accusative object.

 Infinitives